objecthub/swift-numberkit/README.md

 ## Overview

-This is a framework implementing advanced numeric data types for the Swift programming language.
+This is a framework implementing advanced numeric data types for the Swift programming language on macOS and iOS.
 Currently, the framework provides three new numeric types, each represented as a struct:

   1. `BigInt`: arbitrary-precision signed integers
   2. `Rational`: signed rational numbers